GLOBAL MARKETS-Asian shares tread water, markets eye U.S. inflation signals | Business

 GLOBAL MARKETS-Asian shares tread water, markets eye U.S. inflation signals

+In early European trades, the pan-region Euro Stoxx 50 futures were up 0.2%, German DAX futures were up 0.1% while FTSE futures were flat.
+U.S. stock futures, the S&P 500 e-minis, edged up 0.3%.
+MSCI's broadest index of Asia-Pacific shares outside Japan was flat at 694.32 points, off a one-month trough of 685.12 touched earlier this week.

-Japan's Nikkei rose slightly to 28,905.5, while Chinese shares were in the red with the blue-chip CSI300 index off 0.3%.
+Japan's Nikkei was unchanged too at while Chinese shares barely moved with the blue-chip CSI300 index up 0.1%.
+Australian shares finished 0.5% lower.
 On Wall Street, the Nasdaq closed at a record high on Wednesday, while other major U.S. indexes ended lower alongside European stocks.

 The market has whipsawed over the last week, feeling the after-effects of a surprise projection for rate increases as soon as 2023 by the U.S. Federal Reserve which knocked stocks, boosted the dollar and led to the flattening of the U.S. bond yield curve.
 Investors are now pricing the first full U.S. interest rate rise for February 2023 compared to December 2022 in the immediate aftermath of the Fed meeting.